TylerLeonhardt/boltly/README.md

 ![](http://i.imgur.com/wrg9y0r.png)

 Debugging Socket.io server logic is a mess.
-This is what codename, "Project Lightning", hopes to fix.
+This is what Boltly (formally codenamed: "Project Lightning") hopes to fix.
 It will save time by allowing developers to test their logic with a click of a button.

 ## MVP Features
 * Beautifully styled with Material Design guidelines